What is Physical Self-Care? How Does It Help With Addiction Recovery?

-Physical self-care can seamlessly blend into various facets of daily life.
+Physical wellness techniques, or act of self-care, blend into various facets of daily life.
 Here are some practical tips to integrate it into home, work, and leisure activities, especially if you are recovering from substance use or mental health disorder symptoms:

 Morning Rituals at Home

-Physical Self-Care in the Treatment of Substance Use and Mental Health Disorders
+Physical Wellness Techniques in the Treatment of Substance Use and Mental Health Disorders

 Physical self-care plays a pivotal role in complementing the treatment strategies for substance use and mental health disorders.
 While not a standalone solution, integrating physical self-care offers tangible benefits that enhance the efficacy of other therapeutic interventions.